-At the end of the meadow, continue straight up a fairly steep hill, where on the right hand side you'll see the Sycamore Canyon Overlook bench shown below (more on Conejo Valley trail benches).
+At the end of the meadow, continue straight up a fairly steep hill, where on the right hand side you'll see the Sycamore Canyon Overlook bench shown below.

-Another moderately steep and rocky hike up from the bench and you'll reach another fork in the road.
-Veer left and you'll be on the Hidden Valley Overlook Trail within Rancho Sierra Vista/Satwiwa.
-Stay on the right and you'll be entering the Boney Mountain Wilderness are within Point Mugu State Park.
+Hike up the moderately steep and rocky path up the hill behind the bench and you'll reach another fork in the road.
+If you veer left at this juncture you'll be on the Hidden Valley Overlook Trail within Rancho Sierra Vista/Satwiwa.
+Stay to the right and you'll be entering the Boney Mountain Wilderness area within Point Mugu State Park.

 This trail is referred to as Danielson Road, named after the last private owner of these lands.
 The path down into the canyon is seen below (taken from a higher point en route to Danielson Monument).